Deep Plane Facelift Pain: What to Expect

 Key Takeaway: Pain is 3-4/10, described as tightness not sharp pain.
 Prescription medication needed for 3-5 days only.
 Deep plane may cause less pain than SMAS due to preserved blood supply.

-A deep plane facelift is surprisingly manageable, with most patients rating their pain 4-6 out of 10 for only the first 2-3 days.
+A deep plane facelift is surprisingly manageable, with most patients rating their pain 3–4 out of 10 typical (4–5 of 10 in the first 48 hours).
 The sensation is more of a 'tight' discomfort rather than sharp pain, which is well-controlled with medication.
 Understanding the recovery timeline helps set realistic expectations.

 What Can You Use to Manage Pain After a Deep Plane Facelift?